sum-everywhere/state-machines/README.md

 # state-machines
-Ref. mit open-course 6.01sc.
+Pls refer to mit open-course 6.01sc.
 No src available, so I wrote mine.